 Connecting with leads when they’re actively asking questions ensures you’re chatting with high-intent prospects who are ready to talk with sales.
 Answering their questions at these key moments also helps close sales quickly.

 Conversational messaging addresses customers’ preference for online shopping as well as their desire for authentic, person-to-person conversations with business representatives.
-Now that you’ve been introduced to conversational messaging, you know how to better reach customers where they are with the speed they desire and the human interactions they need.
+Now that you’ve been introduced to conversational messaging, you know how to better reach customers where they are with the speed they want and the human interactions they need.

 Ultimately, conversational messaging is a modern, easy-to-use, effective strategy that helps you make real, lasting connections with your customers.